 Researchers analyzed 13 studies of sitting time and activity levels.
 They found that those who sat for more than eight hours a day with no physical activity had a risk of dying similar to that posed by obesity and smoking.
 However, unlike some other studies, this analysis of data from more than 1 million people found that 60 to 75 minutes of moderately intense physical activity a day countered the effects of too much sitting.
 Other studies have found that for people who are most active sitting time contributes little to their risk of death.

-More study is needed on the effects of sitting and physical activity on health.
-However, it seems clear that less sitting and more moving overall contribute to better health.
-You might start by simply standing rather than sitting when you have the chance or finding ways to walk while you work.
+Overall, research seems to point to the fact that less sitting and more moving contribute to better health.
+You might start by simply standing rather than sitting when you have the chance.
+Or find ways to walk while you work.
 For example:

 - Take a break from sitting every 30 minutes.

 - Stand while talking on the phone or watching television.

 - If you work at a desk, try a standing desk — or improvise with a high table or counter.

 - Walk with your colleagues for meetings rather than sitting in a conference room.